 The objectives of the sustainable investments that the sub-fund partially intends to make are to contribute to one or more sustainability topics such as, climate change, water, pollution and waste management, reduced inequalities, gender-related matters, and governance.
-These sustainable investments contribute to the objectives by investing in fixed income instruments which contribute to an environmental and/or a social objective.
+These sustainable investments contribute to the objectives by investing in fixed income instruments of issuers which have an economic activity which contributes to an environmental and/or a social objective.